skip to Main Content

 Guidelines:

-Applicants to the Digital Cinema track are not expected to be technicians.
-SCA is looking for storytellers and artists.
-Please choose submissions that truly represent you, your originality, voice, and creativity.
+Applicants to the Digital Cinema track are not expected to be polished technicians.
+SCA is looking for storytellers and creative collaborators.
+Please choose submissions that represent your creative sensibility and originality.

 Creative Computational Media (CCM) Certificate